-marked and delivered

-(2) Documentary exhibits shall be delivered into the custody of the Clerk of the Peace, who shall retain them in safe custody under the direction of the Magistrate, unless the Magistrate otherwise directs.

-(3) All other exhibits other that those referred to in subsection (2) shall be taken charge of by the police and shall be produced by them at trial.

-21. (1) Where an accused person intends to rely on an Notice of alibialibi in his defence to the charge, he is required, in addition to any statements he may file under section 15, to file a notice of alibiat the commencement of committal proceedings after he has been served documents by the prosecutor.

-(2) On trial on indictment, the accused person shall not, without leave of the Court, adduce evidence in support of an alibi, unless he has given notice as required under subsection (1).

-(3) In this section, "evidence in support of an alibi" means evidence tending to show that by reason of the presence of the defendant at a particular place or at a particular time he was not, or was unlikely to have been, at the place where the offence is alleged to have been committed at the time of its alleged commission.

-(4) The notice shall include the name and address of any witness in support of the alibi or if the name or address is not known to the accused person at the time at which he gives notice, any information in his possession which might be of material assistance in finding the witness.

-22. (1) A Magistrate, on application by the prosecutor Further evidence or the accused person, may permit either of them to file further evidence within such period as may be specified by the Magistrate.
+- (2) Documentary exhibits shall be delivered into the custody of the Clerk of the Peace, who shall retain them in safe custody under the direction of the Magistrate, unless the Magistrate otherwise directs. - (3) All other exhibits other that those referred to in subsection (2) shall, on the direction of the Magistrate to be taken charge of by the police or another appropriate body and shall be produced by them or it at trial. - 21.(1) Where an accused person intends to rely on an Notice of alibi alibi in his defence to the charge, he is required, in addition to any statements he may file under section 15, to file a notice of alibi at the commencement of committal proceedings after he has been served documents by the prosecutor. - (2) On trial on indictment, the accused person shall not, without leave of the Court, adduce evidence in support of an alibi, unless he has given notice as required under subsection (1). - (3) In this section, "evidence in support of an alibi" means evidence tending to show that by reason of the presence of the defendant at a particular place or at a particular time he was not, or was unlikely to have been, at the place where the offence is alleged to have been committed at the time of its alleged commission. - (4) The notice shall include the name and address of any witness in support of the alibi or if the name or address is not known to the accused person at the time at which he gives notice, any information in his possession which might be of material assistance in finding the witness. - 22.(1) A Magistrate, on application by the prosecutor Further evidence or the accused person, may permit either of them to file further evidence within such period as may be specified by the Magistrate.

-(2)Further evidence filed under subsection (1), shall be-

-- (a) served on the other party; and - (b) treated in the same manner as documents originally filed under sections 14(2)and 15(1).
+- (2) Further evidence filed under subsection (1), shall be- - (a) served on the other party; and - (b) treated in the same manner as documents originally filed under sections and 15(1).